 - Synchronous: Attend virtually at the time the class is taught.

-- Asynchronous: Access your course material (lectures and readings, for example) at any time.
+- Asynchronous: Access your course material (lectures and readings, for example) according to the deadlines laid out by the instructor.
 You meet assignment due dates and finish the course by the end of the semester.

 - Self-paced: You complete the online materials on your schedule, working independently from 6 weeks to 6 months.